 Snorkelling and sea life, endless sunbathing sessions… THAT’s what we call a beach vacation!
 Good Type 1 diabetes management can allow you to enjoy these long-awaited activities.
 Here are some simple and practical tips to safely relax under the sun.

 Heat can be stressful on the body.
 The body releases hormones that increase blood sugar levels and can cause dehydration when exasperated by heat.
-The solution: hydrate yourself well throughout the day (with water ?).
+The solution: hydrate well throughout the day (with water).

-A recommendation that applies to everyone: avoid prolonged exposure during the hottest hours (12-4pm).
+A recommendation that applies to everyone with or without Type 1 diabetes: avoid prolonged exposure during the hottest hours (12-4pm).
 Remember to always protect the injection site from the UV rays and regularly test your blood glucose levels.
 Insulin must remain at a stable temperature and protected from heat that can reduce its effectiveness.
 For those who wear a pump, try to keep it in the shade as much as possible.

 Be well prepared

 Heat, UV rays, sand,… On the beach, your devices can get damaged.
 The best solution is to equip yourself with cooling cases that you keep in the shade, or even well sheltered in a cooler, in order to avoid temperature variations.

 If the beach of your dreams is a little isolated, or if you travel to an island, remember to bring enough snacks and hypo treats to raise blood sugar levels quickly if necessary.

 Type 1 diabetes beach bag essentials: sunscreen (with good UV protection!
 Monoï smells good but doesn’t protect), antiseptic and waterproof band-aids.
 Be careful when in contact with shells and corals to prevent injuries.
 Your best friends?
 Water shoes designed for diving and beach walking.